Bjorn1973/datetime_app/README.md

         this timestamp in the corresponding date and time.
         The count starts at the Unix Epoch on January 1st, 1970 at UTC (Coördnated Universal Time).
-        The unix timestap is merely the number of seconds between a particular date (in the past of in the futur) and the Unix Epoch.
+        The unix timestap is merely the number of seconds between a particular date (in the past or in the futur) and the Unix Epoch.

         The app is build as an exercice on everthing I learned so far in my course 'Frontend developer' at Syntra-AB.